 1. Preheat the oven to 180°C/160°C fan/350°F/gas mark 4.
-Peel and roughly chop the shallots and put them in a large, oven-proof casserole pot with a lid.
-Cook in the oil on a medium heat for 5 minutes or until they start to soften (add a dash of water to help them steam).
-Add the celery and the carrots and continue to cook for a further 5 minutes, before stirring in a tbs of flour.
-Cook for 2 minutes (add another dash of water to stop the flour from sticking to the bottom).
+Peel and roughly chop the onions and put them in a large, oven-proof casserole pot with a lid.
+Cook in the butter on a medium heat for 5 mins with the lid on – add a dash of water to help them steam.
+Add the celery and the whole carrots and continue to cook for a further 5 mins with the lid on.
+Stir in the flour, add a dash of water and continue to cook and stir for 2 mins.

-2. Stir in the tomato puree along with the vegetable stock and the cider.
-Bring to the boil before adding the potatoes, swede, leek, parsnips and a couple of sprigs of thyme.
-Season well with salt and pepper, cover with a lid and pop in the oven and roast for 1 hour.
+2. Add the tomato puree along with the vegetable stock and the cider.
+Bring to the boil before adding the potatoes, swede, leek, parsnips and a couple woody sprigs of thyme.
+Season well with salt and pepper, replace the lid but leaving it a jar and roast for 1 hour.

 3. Meanwhile, make the dumplings (these are really easy to make so don’t be daunted).
-In a large mixing bowl, add the flour, vegetarian suet, grated parmesan, goats cheese, freshly chopped parsley/herbs and a good season of salt and pepper (if the goats cheese you use is quite smooth and creamy, add it in bits so it’s evenly distributed).
-Give it a good mix with a wooden spoon and add 6 tbs of water.
-Give it another stir, before adding 2 more tbs of water (if needed), until you have a firm, bread-like dough.
-Knead in the bowl with your hands until the dough comes together (should be a little sticky).
-Using clean hands, pick up a small handful of dough and roll it in-between your palms to make a dumpling.
+In a medium sized mixing bowl, add the flour, vegetarian suet, grated parmesan, goats cheese, parsely and a good season of salt and pepper.
+Add 6 tablespoons of water and give it a good mix with a wooden spoon.
+Once the dough has come together, use your hands to knead the dough in the bowl until it has come together.
+Using your hands, pick up a small handful of dough and roll it in-between your palms to make a dumpling.
 Repeat this process until you have 8 evenly sized dumplings.
 Put to one side.